Railway stations in Germany

 This article shows a list of railway stations in Germany.
 The list is subdivided per federal state.
 Due to the number of railway stations it shows a selection of the principal stations and links to related state articles.
-Where there are 2 or more passenger stations in a large town or city, the most important is often designated by the Deutsche Bahn as the Hauptbahnhof (German for "main station"), of which there are 122 in total.
+Where there are 2 or more passenger stations in a large town or city, the most important is often designated by Deutsche Bahn as Hauptbahnhof (German for "central station"), of which there are 122 in total.